tuistudy/termbox-mock/README.md

 }
 ~~~

-##implementation - the mock one
+##implementation - the test
-here is the mock implementation, in TestTermboxImp i replace the proxy with a new one. it's a fuction type ~~~func() termbox.Event ~~~. in this test, the proxy just send the EventResize, EventInterrupt and EventKey in turn. one by one, slep 15ms for every Event.
+here is the mock implementation, in TestTermboxImp i replace the proxy with a new one. it's a fuction type: func() termbox.Event. in this test, the proxy just send the EventResize, EventInterrupt and EventKey in turn. one by one, sleep 15ms for every Event.

 ~~~go
 package view